DW is 55 Plus & married for 30 years. He once nearly lost his wife in a horseback riding accident. He wondered if he could start over if...

 “His name’s Jack,” Corie said.
 “See, I didn’t even know that.
 How could I not know that?”

-When Jack walked up to the group, he greeted his parents.
+Jack walked up to the group and greeted his parents.
 Mary immediately introduced him to a well-dressed younger lady with chestnut-brown hair who looked to be in her mid-thirties.
 Her dress, while conservative, showed off a lithe, well-kept figure.

 “Jack,” Mary said.
 “This is Georgia Carstairs.
 Georgia, this is our son, Jack.”